 They can, and do, spend hours smearing spoonfuls of frosting and topping it with everything lol!
 A great way to spend the holiday season, especially for places where it's very cold.

 Sour cream adds a lot of moisture to baked goods.
 In the case of these cookies, it makes them soft and chewy.

 It acts together with an acidic ingredient (sour cream in the case of this recipe) and makes the cookies rise, and also makes them chewy.

-Using parchment paper and a cold dough always work for me.
+Using parchment paper and cold dough always works for me.
 Sometimes I pop the pan with the cut-outs in the freezer for five minutes before baking.
 The very cold dough will bake around the edges before the butter completely melts and spreads too much.